-International cooperation and agreements
+International cooperation and agreements:

 Internationalization is becoming increasingly important in higher education.
 This is one of the reasons why the programme is offered entirely in English.
 International experience is encouraged and supported by the programme.
-The programme has a partnership with Peking University (Beijing, China) and seeks to expand such cooperation agreements in the near future.

 2.7.
-Pre-master's programme

-In order to start the programme some students first need to take a (part of the) pre-master's programme to bring the knowledge and skills up to the required level.
-For students who are admitted to this pre-master programme (see article 4b Education and Examination Regulations) the programme consists of five obligatory study units.
-The obligatory study units prepare a student for applied, design and evaluation-oriented scientific reasoning and research during his/her master's programme.
+Pre-master's programme COM and Digital marketing (BA-COM double degree) In order to start the programme some students first need to take a (part of the) pre-master's programme to bring the knowledge and skills up to the required level.
+For students who are admitted to this pre-master programme the programme consists of five mandatory core study units.
+The core study units prepare a student for applied, design and evaluation-oriented scientific reasoning and research during his/her master's programme.
 The pre-master's programme is only offered in a full-time mode and takes one semester (30 ECs = 840 hours).
 Each semester consisting of two quarters of ten (or eleven) weeks each.
 The pre-master's programme starts in September or February.

-Tables 5 (September enrolment) and 6 (February enrolment) show the structure of the premaster programme.
+Tables 6 (September enrolment) and 7 (February enrolment) show the structure of the COM premaster programme.
 Both tables include: the code, name and study load (1 EC = 28 hours) of all study units (courses); the periods in which these study units are offered (block 1A and/or block 1B for the September enrolment or block 2A and/or block 2B for the February enrolment); the examiner of the study unit; and the mode of examination.